juliagangi/mybots/README.md

 The body shape influences the behavior of the robot.
 A robot with symmetrical arms is more likely to move in a constant direction, while a robot where the arms don't all have arms opposite themselves may be more likely to move in a curved trajectory.
 Furthermore, a robot with longer arms is more likely to topple over and move on its side, while a robot with shorter arms may remain upright while moving.

 #### Possible Mutations
-There are 6 possible mutations, all with an equal chance of occurring.
+There are 7 possible mutations, all with an equal chance of occurring.
 First, a sensor neuron can be added to a link that doesn't currently have one.
 Second, a sensor neuron can be removed from a link that currently has one.
 Third, a random dimension of a random link can be changed.
 Fourth, a link, with random dimensions, can be added to a random arm.
-Fourth, a random link can be removed from a random arm.
-Fifth, the weight of a random motor neuron can be changed.
-Sixth, a random joint axis can be changed.
+Fifth, a random link can be removed from a random arm.
+Sixth, the weight of a random motor neuron can be changed.
+Seventh, a random joint axis can be changed.

 #### Fitness
 The fitness function calculates the straight-line displacement of the robot's base from (0,0) on the xy plane.
 It takes the square root of the squared x- and y-components of its location.
 A robot with a higher displacement has a higher fitness and will be selected for.